bjeanes/grabshot/README.md

 * Dimension support (currently hardcoded to 1280px wide, arbitrary length)
 * Tests (born out of a lazy experiment, but interesting enough to test now)
+* Security check (essentially passing in params with only loose checks into exec calls)